leopedroso1/leopedroso1/README.md

 ### Hi there 👋 I'm Leo

 - 🔭 I’m currently working/architecting/ a new data platform focused on data mesh architecture.
 - 🌱 I’m currently learning platform building.
-Any DevOps tips are welcome!
+Any DevOps and Terraform hints are welcome!
 - :compass: I'm currently living in the United Kingdom :gb::teapot:
 - 💬 Ask me about Big Data, Spark/Databricks, Machine Learning or any Data Engineering topic :tea: I'm really glad to help!
 - 📫 How to reach me: A Linkedin message is more than welcome!

+- :alembic:	I’m also creating nice public repos share knowledge about data related topics in a minimalist way (I hate tutorials where you need to configure lots of things...).
+P.S > :sob: This project may take a while since I'm doing it in my spare time, but feel free to help :nerd_face: